 - As of Friday, March 13, Forecast will close our public-facing office location until further notice.

 - Our office will be closed, but our team is not slowing down!
 We are working remotely and are available via phone, email and video conferencing.
 We are hard at work from home, continuing to support artists, communities, and projects here in Minnesota and around the counrty.
-Out-of-state travel through March 31 has been canceled until further notice.
+Out-of-state travel has been canceled until further notice.

 - Upcoming Forecast-produced events in March are postponed.